venkateshnagilla/GitHub-actions/README.md

-A repository that includes all examples and notes for GitHub Actions.
+Repository contaning all examples for Github actions.